 Your can now introduce new food and flavors—while still keeping breastmilk or formula as his main source of nutrition.
 Early exposure to a variety of new foods and flavors is important to help with acceptance and creating healthy eating habits.

 Some studies have shown that over 70% of babies, aged 6 to 10 months, accepted previously disliked vegetables when they were offered at least eight times.

-Parents tend to give up too quickly and often only offer disliked foods no more than three times before giving up.
-Continue offering your child these less-liked foods even after he’s rejected them.
-Eventually they will become familiar foods and he just may grow to love them.
+Parents tend to give up too quickly and can often only offer disliked foods no more than three times before giving up.
+When introducing new foods to your baby, continue to offer your child the less-liked foods, even after he’s rejected them.
+It may take up to 10 tries, but eventually they will become familiar foods and he just may grow to love them.

 Flavors in breastmilk

 If your Sitter has been breastfed, he’s been learning about food variety all along.
 Some of the foods you eat have flavors that easily find their way into your breastmilk, exposing your baby to flavors at a very early age.
 Because of this, breastfed babies tend to adapt more quickly to new foods than formula fed babies.
 So continue to eat a varied diet to help him develop a taste for many different foods!

 Breastfed babies have learned new flavors, through Mom’s milk, and seem to accept new foods more quickly.